Marcell Ozuna Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 17th in the league.
+- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 17th in MLB.

-- The Brewers' 3.96 team ERA ranks 10th across all MLB pitching staffs.
+- The Brewers' 4.03 team ERA ranks 11th among all league pitching staffs.

-- In his most recent time out on Sunday against the Atlanta Braves, the righty tossed six innings, giving up one earned run while surrendering three hits.
+- His last time out was on Tuesday against the Cincinnati Reds, when the righty tossed six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.